zerodevx/svelte-toast/README.md

 <SvelteToast {options} />
 ```

-Use anywhere in your app - just import the toast emitter.
+Use anywhere in your app - just import the toast controller.

 `MyComponent.svelte`: